• Skip to primary navigation

 Serving: 1serving | Calories: 122kcal | Carbohydrates: 11g | Protein: 3g | Fat: 7g | Sodium: 8mg | Potassium: 109mg | Fiber: 1g | Sugar: 8g | Vitamin C: 0.4mg | Calcium: 29mg | Iron: 0.6mg

-This recipe was originally published on December 13, 2015 and republished on November 22, 2018 with updated content, photos and a video.
+This recipe was originally published on December 13, 2015, and republished on November 22, 2018, and again on November 27, 2025, with updated content and photos.
 Thanks for watching and sharing.

 About Maria